Device-Native/website/README.md

 ### 8. Process Notifications (Optional but Recommended)

-Device Native can use the recent notification for an app as its creative, creating perosnalized experiences that drive high conversions.
+Device Native can use the recent notification for an app as its creative, creating personalized experiences that drive high conversions.
 It's strongly recommended that you add the notification listener.

 Open your notficiation listener class that you noticed in Step 5:
 ```java